4 Ways to Boost Your Chances of Being Approved for a Credit Card

 Not all credit cards were credited equal.
 That’s why getting to know the minimum requirements of the card is essential before applying.
 This will help you understand your approval odds.
 Rewards credit cards generally require good to excellent credit while secured credit cards usually have a lower barrier to entry.

-If you want to compare the many credit card options for your specific credit score, consider using comparison features on our credit card comparison tool.
+If you want to compare the many credit card options for your specific credit score, consider using comparison features on our best credit cards page.

 Even if you check your application and it is pending, consider contacting your credit card issuer to explain the circumstances behind a negative mark on your credit score.